Sunny6889/tron-docker-main/README.md

 You can also use this repository to set up a private TRON blockchain network.
 This is useful for development and testing purposes.
 The provided configurations make it straightforward to deploy and manage your own private chain.

+### Node monitoring with Prometheus and Grafana

+Monitoring the health and performance of your TRON nodes is made easy with integrated Prometheus and Grafana services.
+The repository includes configurations to set up these monitoring tools, allowing you to visualize and track various metrics in real time.

 ## Getting Started

 ### Prerequisites